Strictly monotone mean-variance preferences with applications to portfolio selection: Strictly monotone mean-variance preferences

-Fenchel-Moreau theorem (for Hilbert spaces, see \citeA[Theorem 13.37]{Bauschke-Combettes-2017}) indicates that the concave function ${U}_{\theta }$ exactly equals to the Fenchel conjugate of ${U}_{\theta }^{*}$, which is also known as the variational representation of MV preference, see \citeA{Maccheroni-Marinacci-Rustichini-2006}.
+Furthermore, due to Fenchel-Moreau theorem (for Hilbert spaces, see \cite[Theorem 13.37]{Bauschke-Combettes-2017}), the concave functional ${U}_{\theta }$ must be equal to the Fenchel conjugate of ${U}_{\theta }^{*}$, which is also known as the variational representation of MV preference (see \cite{Maccheroni-Marinacci-Rustichini-2006}).
 That is,

-while the envelope theorem (see, e.g., \citeA{Milgrom-Segal-2002}) gives the fact that $d {U}_{\theta } (f)$ realizes the minimum. \cite{Maccheroni-Marinacci-Rustichini-Taboga-2009} made a minor modification on the second Fenchel conjugate and obtained the following MMV preference:
+while the envelope theorem (see, e.g., \cite{Milgrom-Segal-2002}) implies that $d {U}_{\theta } (f)$ realizes the minimum.